Australia: The Land Where Time Began

-At the time of the arrival of Europeans in Australia it was declared an unoccupied land, as the Aborigines didn't practice agriculture, so the colonists could take over without even consulting the locals.
+At the time of the arrival of Europeans in Australia it was declared an unoccupied land, as the Aboriginal People didn't practice agriculture, so the colonists could take over without even consulting the locals.

 It has since been realised that they did indeed farm the land, even the parts that were unusable by the colonists, and for a very long time.
 It has been called fire-stick farming.
 During their long period of occupation they developed a system of burning off limited areas at certain times of the year, that encouraged the grass growth, that supported the animals they hunted.
 So while they lived by hunting, over large parts of the continent it was in effect managed hunting.
 In fact, they were possibly the first farmers.
 See The Biggest Estate on Earth.

-It has been said of the Aborigines that 'they are unchanging people in an unchanging land', implying that they didn't adapt so were somehow less worthy than the very adaptable people who took over their country.
+It has been said of the Aboriginal People that 'they are an unchanging people in an unchanging land', implying that they didn't adapt so were somehow less worthy than the very adaptable people who took over their country.
 One of the world's best known, and highest regarded anthropologists, Claude Levi-Strauss, called them 'intellectual aristocrats' among early peoples.
 Once overlooked features of Aboriginal culture include sophisticated religion, art and social organisation, an egalitarian system of justice and decision-making, complex far-reaching trading networks.
 And they adapted to, and survived in, some of the worlds harshest environments for survival, that demonstrated that they did indeed adapt very well.
 Also, they arrived in Australia prior to the Last Glacial Maximum with its extreme drying of the Australian climate, that was already arid over much of the continent, adapting to the even more arid conditions, then readapted to the improved conditions following the end of the last glacial period.

 Archaeologists have also found that their stone tools have evolved over the time of their occupation.
 Like elsewhere in the world, the earliest known tools were heavy, simple tools, the later ones getting progressively smaller and finer, and eventually to more complex composite tools, that are mounted or hafted to a handle for better leverage.
 At the time of European colonisation most tools were of the composite, hafted type.